-Patrick Schwerdtfeger is a leading authority on global business trends including blockchain distributed ledger technology, ‘big data’ and the social media revolution.
+Patrick Schwerdtfeger is a leading authority on business trends including blockchain distributed public ledger technology (and cryptocurrencies like Bitcoin) as well as big data, artificial intelligence and social media marketing.
+He covered “Blockchain in the Capital Markets” in Colombia for their stock exchange association and has covered blockchain implications (both short-term and long-term) for events in Vietnam, Barcelona, Kuala Lumpur, Canada and America.
 Patrick is the author of the award-winning book Marketing Shortcuts for the Self-Employed (2011, Wiley) and a regular speaker for Bloomberg TV.
 He has lectured at various academic institutions including Purdue and Stanford Universities.
-New technologies often emerge quickly and transform their respective industries, and the blockchain protocol is no exception.
-As a distributed public ledger that records every single Bitcoin transaction, blockchain technology promises to revolutionize the back office reality in the financial services industry.
-By removing the need for intermediaries (like credit card companies), the blockchain protocol delivers unprecedented efficiency to all manner of financial transactions.
+New technologies often emerge quickly and transform their respective industries, and blockchain is no exception.
+As a consensus-driven distributed ledger that records every single Bitcoin transaction, blockchain technology promises to revolutionize the back office reality in the financial services industry.
+By removing the need for intermediaries (like banks and credit card companies), blockchain essentially automates trust and delivers unprecedented efficiency to all manner of financial transactions.
 It could effectively quadruple the number of people around the world who are capable of making online payments.
-The Philippines, for example, is embracing the blockchain protocol as a way of developing their financial infrastructure and providing financial services to their 100 million citizens.
+The Philippines, for example, is using blockchain to develop financial infrastructure for their 100 million citizens, many of whom work in other countries and send remittances to family back home.
 Many other developing countries could follow suit.
 Patrick’s expertise of disruptive innovation and exponential technologies guarantees an insightful and and thought-provoking session.

 Past speaking clients include: